 * CME to pay next dividend in Dec to avoid tax hike

-NEW YORK, Dec 6 (Reuters) - U.S. stock index futures were little changed on Thursday in what could be another choppy session as the progress of fiscal negotiations in Washington continues to determine the market's fate.
+NEW YORK Dec 6 U.S. stock index futures were little changed on Thursday in what could be another choppy session as the progress of fiscal negotiations in Washington continues to determine the market's fate.

-CME Group, the biggest operator of U.S. futures exchanges, joined several companies Wednesday that were moving 2013 dividend payouts to this month to shield shareholders from expected tax hikes in 2013.
-Without action from Congress in coming weeks, tax cuts on capital gains and dividends will expire at the end of 2012.
+* CME Group, the biggest operator of U.S. futures exchanges, joined several companies Wednesday that were moving 2013 dividend payouts to this month to shield shareholders from expected tax hikes in 2013.
+Without action from Congress in coming weeks, George W. Bush-era tax cuts on capital gains and dividends will expire at the end of 2012.

-S&P 500 futures dipped a point and were flat in terms of fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures were flat, and Nasdaq 100 futures dropped 2 points.
+* S&P 500 futures dipped a point and were flat in terms of fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures rose 22 points, and Nasdaq 100 futures were flat.